 As a property manager, you should always be looking for new opportunities to help your business expand.
 You should actively seek out fresh ways to market your business and acquire new leads and customers.
 Take note of what your competitors are doing online, and ask yourself how you can do the same (if you are not doing it already).

 Whether you are a homeowner of one vacation home, or several, you may need a property management company to help you manage things.
-There are a few things to keep in mind for hiring a property management service:
+There are a few things to keep in mind for hiring a property management service for your vacation home:

 The most important first step is to identify your needs as a host.
 How much help do you need with managing your vacation rentals?
 Do you only need help with managing guests and the rental, or do you also need help with marketing and attracting bookings?
 Once you’ve identified and made a list of your needs you can begin looking for a company that meets your requirements.